yochess/tic_tac_toe/README.md

 ## UPDATE:

-I DID IT.
+This is a huge milestone for me.
+I finally got minimax to work.
 NEXT STEP: REFACTOR AND THEN ALPHA-BETA PRUNING!!!!

 The goal is to implement a minimax algorithm which I know nothing about.